 The recommendations are presented in section 2.
 Brief discussions expand on the infrastructure and expertise required to carry them out as well as the importance of international and inter-agency partnerships.
-The subsequent sections discuss how the program can be adapted to alternative budget scenarios, both for less and more favorable funding.
-Sections 3, 4, and 5 describe the impact of these recommendations on the three science themes but are not intended to be comprehensive reviews of the science opportunities.
+The subsequent sections discuss how the program can be adapted to alternative budget scenarios, both for less favorable and for more favorable funding.
+Sections 3, 4, and 5 describe the impact of these recommendations on the three science themes.

 Additional area recommendations are made in section 6, which highlight theoretical, computational, and technological areas where sustained investments can advance the future of science and technology.
-In those recommendations, the panel explicitly indicates the increase in annual funding needed to achieve the field's 20-year goals-increases that should be achieved through a ramp, lasting no more than five years, between current and new funding levels.
+In those recommendations, the panel explicitly indicates the increase in annual funding needed to achieve the field's 20-year goals-these increases should be achieved through a ramp, lasting no more than five years, between current and new funding levels.
 Section 7 expands on the recommendation supporting a technologically advanced workforce.
 Additional budgetary considerations are described in section 8.

-By studying the very small and the very large, realms that are beyond the limits of normal human perception, we expand our understanding of the world around us and begin to grasp our place in the cosmos.
+By studying the very small and the very large, realms that are beyond the limits of human perception, we expand our understanding of the world around us and begin to grasp our place in the cosmos.